drobtravels/solaredge-local/README.md

 * Status_ServerCommTest: "web/v1/status/server_comm_test"

 The Status endpoint appears to the most useful for realtime production data.
-Optimizer level data is available from the maintenance API endpoint.
+Optimizer level data is available from the Maintenance API endpoint.

 ## Using the API

 All endpoints I have explored so far appear to be a GET, and responses use [Protocol Buffers](https://developers.google.com/protocol-buffers/).
-There is no authentication
+There is no authentication.

 ### View Raw Response